lcthomas/eng106s23/assignments/journal-entries.md

 </details>
 ---
 ## Journal Entry 1: Due Friday,  January 27
 Please complete both parts of this journal entry.
+This will be your longest/most involved journal entry of the semester.

 ### Part A
 In "How to Read Like a Writer," Mike Bunn provides sample questions that you can ask yourself whenever you read a piece of writing to learn how to read like a writer.
 These questions include: